 Welcome to my website!

-I am a fifth-year PhD Candidate in Political Science at Michigan State University specializing in comparative politics and methods.
-I am also a research fellow at the Institute for Public Policy and Social Research and a visiting PhD student at the Chicago Center on Democracy at the University of Chicago.
-I am on the job market during the 2025-2026 academic year.
+I am a fifth-year PhD Candidate in the Department of Political Science at Michigan State University and a predoctoral fellow at Johns Hopkins University’s SNF Agora Institute.
+I am also a research fellow at the Institute for Public Policy and Social Research.

 I study democratic backsliding, political violence, and authoritarian politics.
 My dissertation project focuses on the causes and consequences of opposition resistance to backsliding.
 It examines the nexus of domestic and international factors in shaping support for and the success of oppositions in backsliding democracies.